 · For pets that completely disregard their designated bathroom facility and soil carpet instead, blot the area with a paper towel to absorb as much as you can, unless it is poo and blotting will only make things worse!
 You know what to do with that.
 Once the most of it is picked up or blotted up, use a vinegar and water solution to clean it up.
 This will help with the stain and freshen the area to eliminate the odor.

-· Urine Gone is actually pretty effective stuff!
+· Urine Gone is actually pretty effective stuff.
 Follow the directions on the bottle and it works quite well.
-I know because my mother walker around her house for two years with a bottle of it permanently attached to her left hand.
+I know because my mother walked around her house for two years with a bottle of it permanently attached to her left hand.
 Very sad.

 · Arm and Hammer makes a multi-cat cat litter and it works very well.
 Air fresheners are always a good idea, put one of the sticky ones on the box and it’ll last for several months.